About the Hyperbaric Medicine Unit

 - The chamber's environmental control system regulates its temperature and humidity and removes carbon dioxide

-The chamber is owned and operated by QinetiQ; who provide the unit's medical director; technical staff; a paramedic and two hyperbaric nurses.
+The chamber is owned and operated by QinetiQ who provide the unit's medical director, technical staff, hyperbaric nurses and attendants, and some of the diving doctors.

-The Ministry of Defence funds the provision of the service in support of military diving; and medical officers with hyperbaric expertise are supplied by the Institute of Naval Medicine.
+The Ministry of Defence funds the provision of the service in support of military diving and doctors from the Institute of Naval Medicine participate in the rota for medical cover.

 Western Sussex Hospitals NHS Trust provides support services to the HMU; including the intensive care unit and other medical specialties needed to look after patients between treatments.